CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 ### **Task 7: Move to PAAS**

-Infrastructure as a service (IaaS) and platform as a service (PaaS) are cloud service models.
+Infrastructure as a service (IaaS) and platform as a service (PaaS) is cloud service models.

 * IaaS provides users with remote access to computing resources such as servers, storage, and networks.
 This infrastructure is hosted and managed by the IaaS provider.
 Customers access hardware and resources over the internet.